jangroth/aws-certification-notes/devops-engineer-professional.md

 **Metrics**
 * Metrics are the fundamental concept in CloudWatch Metrics
 * A metric represents a time-ordered set of *data points* that are published to CloudWatch.
-* *High resolution metrics* down to 1 second
-  * Higher resolution data automatically aggregates into lower resolution data
-* Data is kept for 3h to 15m, depending on the metric resolution
 * Available metrics are based on currently used service
 * Not everything is available out of the box, e.g. no data on memory usage of EC2 instances
 * Can also create *Custom Metrics*